Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 I need directions for joining small granny squares for a childs poncho.
 (5 or 6 inch squares)

 Putting two squares face-to-face, do a single crochet in each stitch across - either in both sides of the stitch, or just in the back of the stitch.
 Each way, you'll have a different look on the front.
-You can use a matching, or a contrasting color.
-If your squares are multi-colored, why not pick out one of the inner colors to tie the squares together with.

 I put the "right sides" toward each other an slip stitch